ThiagoBerrutti/RestApiDDD/README.md

 # RestApiDDD
-Prática de criação de uma API de CRUD básico, numa arquitetura em camadas e com conceitos de DDD, utilizando .NET Core 3.1, EF Core, AutoFac e Docker.
+Practice of creating a REST API with basic CRUD operations, in a layered architecture and with DDD concepts, using .NET Core 3.1, EF Core, AutoFac and Docker.